-The proposal should describe the overall project, the status of the work already in progress or the specific resource materials to be studied, the reasons for undertaking this specific topic, and an estimated budget for the research project.
+The proposal should describe the overall project, the status of the work already in progress or the specific resource materials to be studied, the reasons for undertaking this specific topic, and an estimated budget for the research project if applicable.

 Deadline & Submissions

 A faculty committee will select the awardees.
-Applicants will be notified by email in May.
+Applicants will be notified by email by May.